It’s Moscato Day!

 Understanding Italy: Abruzzo

-Residing due south of Marche along the Adriatic Sea on the east coast of Italy is the wine region of Abruzzo.
+The Abruzzo wine region resides due south of Marche along the Adriatic Sea on the east coast of Italy.
 Home to possibly the most fun grape name to pronounce: Montepulciano.
 One more time, Mon-te-pul-ciano!
-Just makes you want to talk with your hands as it rolls…
+Just makes you want to talk with your hands as it rolls off your…

 Understanding Italy: Alto Adige

-Residing in the northernmost reaches of Italy, sitting just due east of the center, and producing a whopping <1% of the country’s wine production is the small, yet world-renowned wine producing region of Alto Adige.
-The region is known for its Austrian influences not only on the grapes,…
+Alto Adige, a wine producing region residing in the northernmost reaches of Italy, sitting just due east of the center, and producing a whopping <1% of the country’s wine production, a small, yet world-renowned region for wine production.
+The region is known for its Austrian influences not only…

 Understanding Italy: Piemonte